-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for Proposal 1 to elect directors, votes "For," "Withhold" and broker non-votes; and for Proposal 2 to ratify the Audit Committee's selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for Proposal 1 to elect directors, votes "For," "Withhold" and broker non-votes; and for Proposal 2 to ratify the Audit Committee's selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm, votes "For," "Against" and abstentions.
 Abstentions will have no effect on Proposal 1.
 Abstentions will be counted towards the vote total for Proposal 2 and will have the same effect as "Against" votes.
 Broker non-votes will be counted towards the presence of a quorum but will not be counted towards the vote total for any proposal.